fletchermoore/cip/README.md

 ====
 - The current state of this product is a development only server.
 Setting up a production server is up to you for the time being.
 But making this trivial is my #1 priority.
 - I will create options to disable or enable access restriction in the admin control panel.
-- Currently, the website has been used for research so I need to remove the Experimental and Control group attributes from users.
-Full access is currently only available to "Experimental" group users.

 Bugs
 ====